egreiner/IegTools.FluentPollster/README.md

 }
 ```

-### Automatic polling jobs
+### Execute the pollster automatically every x minutes, seconds,...

-You can add any Action as job to the PollsterBuilder,
+You can add Actions also without any condition,
-specify the poll-intervall (also without any condition),
 build the Pollster and run it in automatic-mode.

 ```csharp